Blog Hero

 Another connection that dry eye and headaches share is some of their symptoms.
 For example, light sensitivity, discomfort while looking at digital screens, and inflammation are potential symptoms of both dry eye disease and migraines.

-Potential Dry Eye Complications
+Potential Complications of Dry Eye

-Blurry Vision
+1. Blurry Vision

-Infection & Damage
+2. Infection and Surface Damage

-Discomfort
+3. Persistent Discomfort

-Dry Eye Treatments & Remedy Options
+Dry Eye Treatments

 If your dry eyes cause symptoms like headaches or blurry vision, there may be options for relief; treatments may include: